leeswu/r-kpop-analysis/README.md

 Using the raw collection of all posts from r/kpop, organizes counts and statistics (number of submissions, the upvote ratio for those submissions, etc.) for each K-Pop music group.
 This is done by checking if a group's name is mentioned in the title of a post.

 ### groups_updated.json
-A list of all K-Pop music groups, as taken from Wikipedia here: https://en.wikipedia.org/wiki/Category:K-pop_music_groups
+A list of all K-Pop music groups, as taken from Wikipedia [here](https://en.wikipedia.org/wiki/Category:K-pop_music_groups)

 ## 📁 Raw Data
 ### all_ids.json